run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

 === "GKE"
     See [Enable Identity Service for GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/oidc#enable-oidc){target=_blank}.
 Use the parameters provided in the server configuration section as described above.

+=== "EKS"
+    * In the AWS Console, under EKS, find your cluster.
+    * Go to `Configuration` and then to `Authentication`.
+    * Associate a new `identity provider`.
+Use the parameters provided in the server configuration section as described above.

 === "Other"
-    See specific instructions in the documenation of the Kubernetes distribution.
+    See specific instructions in the documentation of the Kubernetes distribution.

 ## Command-line Interface Access